ArkadiusDS/Understanding-and-Detecting-Disinformation/README.md

 Citation:

 ```
-Arkadiusz Modzelewski, Witold Sosnowski, Eleni Papadopulos,
-Elisa Sartori, Tiziano Labruna, Giovanni Da San Martino,
-and Adam Wierzbicki.
-2026.
+@inproceedings{modzelewski-etal-2026-malint,
-MALicious INTent Dataset and Inoculating LLMs for Enhanced Disinformation Detection.
+    title = "{MAL}icious {INT}ent Dataset and Inoculating {LLM}s for Enhanced Disinformation Detection",
+    author = "Modzelewski, Arkadiusz and
+      Sosnowski, Witold and
+      Papadopulos, Eleni and
+      Sartori, Elisa and
+      Labruna, Tiziano and
+      Da San Martino, Giovanni and
+      Wierzbicki, Adam",
-In Proceedings of the 19th Conference of the European Chapter of the
-Association for Computational Linguistics (Volume 1: Long Papers),
+    booktitle = "Proceedings of the 19th Conference of the European Chapter of the Association for Computational Linguistics (Volume 1: Long Papers)",
+    year = "2026",
+    address = "Rabat, Morocco",
-Rabat, Morocco.
-Association for Computational Linguistics.
+    publisher = "Association for Computational Linguistics"
+}
 ```

 💻 Repository: